douglas-george/timberhearth/storybook/story.md

 He looked back at them.

-“There were thirteen Guardians,” he said.
+”There were thirteen Guardians,” he said.
 “Each one gave up their old life to bind the Wither.
 Animal and human, spirit and sage.
 We were sealed to new forms, hidden from the enemy... and from ourselves.”

-Gabriel stepped closer.
-“But why?”
+Gabriel stepped closer. ”But why?”

 Whistlewing’s voice was grave.
 “Because if the Wither found us, it would destroy us.
 And without us, the seal would collapse.”

-He pointed his wing to the sigils.
-“Some still remember.
+He pointed his wing to the sigils. ”Some still remember.
 Others have forgotten who they are.
 Some may have even turned bitter—or been twisted by the blight.
 But we must find them all.”

 Jessica placed her hand on her stone leaf.
 It pulsed with warmth.

-“Your gifts are part of the seal,” Whistlewing said.
-“They resonate with us.
+“Your gifts are part of the seal,” Whistlewing said. ”They resonate with us.
 You will be drawn to those you are meant to find.”

 Gabriel held up his heart-shaped crystal.
 It flickered faintly.

-“There are eleven still hidden,” Whistlewing continued.
-“Seek them in the woods, in the streets, in the places forgotten by time.
+“There are eleven still hidden,” Whistlewing continued. ”Seek them in the woods, in the streets, in the places forgotten by time.
 Listen to those who speak in riddles.
 Watch those who walk alone.
 Trust your gifts.”

 Jessica looked up.
 “And Ringtail?”

-Whistlewing closed his eyes again.
-“He will endure.
+Whistlewing closed his eyes again. ”He will endure.
 Or he will not.
 But either way, the task remains.”

 The owl’s gaze sharpened.